TheHealthOfYou/FengHuang-Server/README.md

 # Ideals
 In the future, when there is a server, it will be converted into a public server!
 # v0.2.0-beta's update the report
-- Add basic functionality, such as changing the port.
 - Written in detail to use the tutorial.
 - Supports the creation of a local server.
-- Supports change the decode,encode and the home page's file.
+- Supports change the decode,encode,port and the home page's file.
 - The default home page for the local server is your setting file.
 The code will automatically at run time Upload the setting file to the server.
 # v0.1.0-beta's update the report
 - Add basic functionality, such as changing the port.